mithrandie/csvq/docs/_posts/2006-01-02-numeric-functions.md

 _return_
 : [float]({{ '/reference/value.html#float' | relative_url }}) or [integer]({{ '/reference/value.html#integer' | relative_url }})

-Return the arc tangent of _number2_ / _number1_, using the signs of the two to determine the quadrant of the return value.
+Returns the arc tangent of _number2_ / _number1_, using the signs of the two to determine the quadrant of the returns value.

 ### COS
 {: #cos}